How to Get Away with Murder season 3

 The third season of the ABC American television drama series How to Get Away with Murder was ordered on March 3, 2016, by ABC.
-It began airing on September 22, 2016, with 15 episodes like the previous seasons and concluded on February 23, 2017.
-This was made in a deal with Viola Davis that the series would be a limited series with only 15 or 16 episodes per season.
+It began airing on September 22, 2016, and consisted of 15 episodes, concluding on February 23, 2017.

 Plot

 Annalise Keating, law professor and criminal defense attorney at Middleton University, selects five students to intern at her firm: Wes Gibbins, Connor Walsh, Michaela Pratt, Asher Millstone, and Laurel Castillo—along with Annalise's employees Frank Delfino and Bonnie Winterbottom, an associate lawyer.

 The first nine episodes focus on Annalise teaching Criminal Law and her students being defense attorneys, each one proving their cases to be the representation.
 However, Annalise's position at the university is threatened after an unknown person targets her with a series of flyers identifying her as a killer.
 Frank has also gone missing with Annalise and Nate trying to find him, while the murder of Wallace Mahoney is still under investigation.
 In the mid-season finale, Annalise is arrested after Wes' corpse is retrieved from her burning house.
 However, Nate discovers that Wes was already dead before the fire started.

 The second part of the season focuses on the investigation about Wes' death, and the identity of his murderer.
 While Annalise is having a hard time in jail, tensions rise within the remaining Keating 4, as they do not agree to consider if Annalise is really guilty or being framed.
 Soon, it appears that the DA's office wants to keep Annalise in prison at any cost, so Bonnie and Frank team up to get her free.